Oxcarbazerpine/qingtaihugo/content/en/posts/Understanding Database Indexes.md

   Integer comparison is fast.
 When using a string index, the system must look up the encoding table (ASCII or UTF-8, etc.) bit by bit and then compare them.
 That's why the use of random string UUIDs isn't recommended.

 - **Why auto-increment**
-  (No reason provided in the original text.
-Add as needed.)

 ---